crclark/fdb_ray_clone/futures.md

 - key (`future_id`, 'max_retries'): value: pickled int.
 The number of times to retry realizing the future before giving up.
 If num_attempts >= max_retries, the future will never be realized.
+- key (`future_id`, 'allow_reconstruction'): value: pickled bool.
+If True, the system is free to reconstruct the future if the worker storing its result has died.
+This should be set to false if the future's output is dependent on state that was living on the dead worker (such as the state of an actor), or otherwise has dangerous impurity in its behavior.
 - key (`future_id`, 'latest_exception'): value: pickled FutureException object.
 The exception string of the last failure.
 If this key is not present, the future has never failed.
 If this key is present, the future has failed in the past, but may